Blacksuan19/structx/docs/examples.md

     "additional_timestamps": [
       {
         "timestamp": "2024-01-16 08:00:00",
-        "significance": "Patch applied to resolve the memory leak."
+        "significance": "Patch applied to resolve memory leak in application A."
       },
       {
         "timestamp": "2024-01-16 09:15:00",